IS220PAICH1A, REV E - Analog I/O Terminal Board

 FREQUENTLY ASKED QUESTIONS:

-Which terminal boards is the PAICH1A compatible with?
+Which terminal boards are compatible with the PAICH1A module?